ABOUT

 MEMBERS

-Besides working on her own artistic and curatorial projects, such as a monthly residency at Radio Kiosk and the organizing of monthly concerts in Brussels, Suzanne also recently started performing live in an act that can best be described as sonic storytelling.
-Additionally, her work extends involvement in various (new) media projects of other artists, serving as a director or production assistant or sound designer for films and dance performances.
+Besides working on her own artistic and curatorial projects, such as a monthly residency at Kiosk radio and the organizing of monthly concerts in Brussels, Suzanne also performs live in acts that can best be described as sonic storytelling.
+Additionally, her work extends to involvement in various (new) media projects of other artists, serving as a director or production assistant or sound designer for films and dance performances.

 Antoine Simeão Schalk is a Swiss-Brazilian curator based in Geneva and Berlin, working within the intersection of visual and sonic practices.
 A Master graduate in Fine Arts from the Geneva University of the Arts HEAD-Genève, he has been interested in the materialization of theory through bodily practices.
 Antoine has worked as performance curator for FdS – Festival artistique des affects, des genres et des sexualités in Lausanne, a platform to discuss body politics and shifting identities.
 Bodies as possible sites for political imagination have constituted one of his axis of research, whether in exhibition or in performing art spaces.